motherduckdb/sql-tutorial/3_sql-and-python.md

 Another option for using DuckDB is Ibis, a powerful Python library that allows you to interact with databases using a DataFrame-like syntax.
 We'll also show you how to combine the SQL and Ibis so you can get the best of both worlds.

+Ibis also works across many different databases, so you can write your code once and run it on a variety of database engines.

 First, let's make sure you have the necessary packages installed.
 You can install DuckDB and Ibis using pip:

 ```{code-cell}